craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 However, well behaved dogs are welcome to use alternative accommodation within the property when available.
 Please [contact Sarah]([root]book-accommodation/) to discuss your requirements.

+## Privacy
+Your enquiries and personal details are treated with the strictest confidence.
+No information is shared or passed to other parties without your prior approval.

 ## Complaints
 We hope you enjoy your stay.
 In the unlikely event of dissatisfaction with the accommodation or facilities, please [contact Sarah]([root]book-accommodation/) immediately so we have an opportunity to rectify the problem.